mthariath/elexa-wiki-data/guardian/valve-controller.md

 7. Exit Set up after calibration
 8. Devices>Valve Controller>Settings>Firmware version.
 Check if Guardian has updated to latest firmware version
 9. Go back to main menu >Add new Device>Add leak/water detector
-10. Activate your leak detector (lick the sensor, put water on it)
+10. Activate your leak detector (put water on it)
 11. Connect your leak detector to Guardian using their PIN.
 The RF led should blink every time you shake/move the leak detector
 12. Go to Devices>Click on all the connected leak detectors on by one and check if their status is DRY, and battery level is over 90%.
 Shake/move detector to refresh readings.
 RF LED should blink 3 times every time you move the detector.
 13. Put water on one of the sensors and see if valve handle shuts and the Guardian beeps.
 RF led will blink thrice.
 Check app activity to see if you have received a notification of the leak and of the valve handle closing